How To Overcome Trauma

 wow.

 in a healthy way.
 That’s really what I think crying is about.
-And when you cry, when you successfully cry, you feel better, you feel lighter, you feel like I’ve let something off my shoulders, like there’s something has shifted, and you’re able to, like connect with people and whatnot.
-Especially think about like, I think there’s certain crying that you do like, when you’re alone, that you’re crying.
+And when you call and successfully call, you feel better, you feel lighter, you feel like I’ve let something off my shoulders, like something has shifted, and you can connect with people and whatnot.
+Especially think about, like, there’s particular crying that you do, like, when you’re alone, that you’re calling.
 But it doesn’t seem to help.
-And I hear that a lot from people is that when I cry, it doesn’t help.
-But that’s the it’s like this sort of unsafe crying, it’s crying full of judgement.
+And I hear a lot from people: it doesn’t help when I cry.
+But.
+It’s like this sort of unsafe crying; it’s crying full of judgment.

-There’s all these thoughts going through your head about how weak you are, how you should get over things.
+All these thoughts are going through your head about how weak you are and how you should get over things.
 And so it’s not a safe crying experience.
-But when you go to like a funeral, and people are crying together, it’s more of a safe crying experience.
-And it’s really more of a cathartic sort of like you’re letting that that grief and that sympathetic energy out from the person, you know, that passed away that brings all this stuff along with it.
+But when you go to a funeral, and people cry together, it’s more of a secure experience.
+And it’s more of a cathartic sort of like you’re letting that grief and that sympathetic energy out from the person, you know, that passed away that brings all this stuff along with it.
 But that’s a different type of crying.
-It’s a safe crying and you’re with people.
-And so it actually does seem to help at least for a little bit in that moment.
+It’s a safe cry, and you’re with people.
+And so it does seem to help, at least briefly, in that moment.
 Right?

 Bill 45:57